Kinako (film)

 Kinako - The Story of an Apprentice Police Dog (きな子〜見習い警察犬の物語〜, Kinako: Minarai Keisatsuken no Monogatari) is a 2010 Japanese film based on a true story of a dog trainer.
-It was released in Japanese cinemas throughout Japan on 14 August 2010.
+It was released in cinemas throughout Japan on 14 July 2010.

 Story

-This movie is based on the true story of a female dog trainer, Kyoko Mochizuki, nicknamed "Anko", and a Labrador retriever which repeatedly fails the police dog trials despite numerous tries.
+This movie is based on the true story of a female dog trainer, Kyoko Mochizuki, nicknamed "Anko", and a Labrador Retriever which repeatedly fails the police dog trials despite numerous tries.
 Kyoko Mochizuki is an 18-year-old girl who dreams of becoming a police dog trainer.
-She is admitted to a police dog training school and meets a young Kinako, a Labrador retriever puppy.
+She is admitted to a police dog training school and meets a young Kinako, a Labrador Retriever puppy.
 An instructor there informs Kyoko that Kinako is too weak to become a police dog, but Kyoko is determined that she will make Kinako into one.